-The circumference of the ball shall not be more than 28 in. and not less than 27 in.
+The circumference of the ball shall not be more than 28 in, and not less than 27 in.
 The weight of the ball at the start of the game shall not be more than 16 oz. nor less than 14 oz.
-The pressure shall be equal to atmospheric pressure (i.e. 15 lb. per sq. in. = 1kg/cm2 at sea level).
+The pressure shall be equal to atmospheric pressure (i.e. 15 lb. per sq. in. = 1 kg/cm2 at sea level).
 The ball shall not be changed during the game unless authorised by the Referee.

-LAW III.-NUMBER OF PLAYERS 1 A match shall be played by two teams, each consisting of not more than eleven players, one of whom shall be the goal-keeper.
+LAW III.-NUMBER OF PLAYERS

+1 A match shall be played by two teams, each consisting of not more than eleven players, one of whom shall be the goalkeeper.

 2 Substitutes, up to a maximum of 2 per team, are permitted in a friendly match and also, provided that the authority of the International Association(s) or National Association(s) concerned has been obtained in a match played under the rules of a competition.
 The Referee shall be informed of the names of substitutes (if any) before the start of the match.

-3 One of the other players, or a named substitute (if allowed) may change places with the goalkeeper, provided that notice is given to the Referee before the change is made.
+3 Any of the other players may change places with, and any named substitute may replace, the goalkeeper, provided that the Referee is informed of the change or of the replacement, before it is made.

-If, without the Referee being notified, a player or a named substitute changes places with the goalkeeper during the game, at the half-time interval, or at any other interval in a game in which extra time is played, and then handles the ball within the penalty-area, a penalty-kick shall be awarded.
-Decisions of the International Board
+If, without the Referee being informed, a player changes places with, or a named substitute replaces, the goalkeeper, during the game, at the half-time interval, or at any interval in a game in which extra time is played, and subsequently handles the ball within the penalty-area, the Referee shall award a penalty-kick.